Graceville Memorial Park: History

 Before the unveiling of the memorial, 52 memorial trees were also planted.
 Bunya pines and cotton trees were set in a single row along Plumridge Street and Appel Street (then called Graceville Parade) to commemorate the dead.
 Today, 29 bunya pines and 11 cotton trees remain.
 Some locals claim that there were memorial plaques on these trees, but that the plaques had gone by the 1950s.
 In addition to the memorial trees on the western and northern edges of the park, an avenue of bauhinias, cabbage tree palms and Chinese elms was planted either side of a drive from Oxley Road to the memorial.
 A single line of figs and camphor laurels continued west from the memorial towards Appel Street.
 The eastern section of the drive had a bitumen surface by 1961, but the western section of the memorial drive, from the memorial to Appel Street, has reverted to grass.
 A trophy field gun captured by the Australian Imperial Force near Abancourt, France, in August 1918 was also sited near the memorial from the early 1920s, but it was removed before 1952.

 In 1925 the Sherwood Shire was incorporated in the City of Greater Brisbane, and the recreation reserve is referred to as Graceville Memorial Park in the 1926 Park Schedule for the City.
 However, the emphasis on sports had continued.
 By 1924 the park contained three cricket ovals, with a shelter and dressing sheds, three croquet lawns, and two tennis courts.
 The Graceville Croquet Club was formed in March 1919, with Thomas Murray Hall, Member of the Queensland Legislative Council, as its first Patron.
 A number of returned servicemen were settling in area at this time, and their wives wanted their own sporting activities.
 The Sherwood Shire Council leased a portion of the park to the croquet club in May 1919.
 The southernmost of the three croquet lawns remained as rough grass until 1923, and the croquet clubhouse was probably built between 1924 and 1929.
 The clubhouse has received a small extension to the north since 1985.
 The Brisbane City Council continues to lease the premises to the club.
+The nearby Memorial Park Estate used the name of the park for the estate and was available for sale on 24 April 1926.